Augmented Sliced Wasserstein Distances: Experiments

 \section{Experiments}

 In this section, we describe the experiments that we have conducted to evaluate performance of the proposed distance metric.
-The GSWD leads to the best performance in a sliced Wasserstein flow problem reported in~\citet{kolouri2019generalized} and the DSWD outperforms the compared methods in the generative modeling task examined in~\citet{nguyen2020distributional}.
-Hence we compare performance of the ASWD with the state-of-the-art distance metrics in the same examples and report results as below\footnote{Code to reproduce experiment results is available at : \url{https://bit.ly/2Y23wOz}.}.
+The GSWD leads to the best performance in a sliced Wasserstein flow problem reported in~\citep{kolouri2019generalized} and the DSWD outperforms the compared methods in the generative modeling task examined in~\citep{nguyen2021distributional} on CIFAR 10~\citep{krizhevsky2009learning}, CelebA~\citep{liu2015deep}, and MNIST~\citep{lecun1998gradient} datasets (Appendix \ref{appendix:mnist}).
+Hence, we compare performance of the ASWD with the state-of-the-art distance metrics in the same examples and report results as below\footnote{Code to reproduce experiment results is available at : \url{https://github.com/xiongjiechen/ASWD}.}.
+We provide additional experiment results in the appendices, including a sliced Wasserstein autoencoder (SWAE)~\citep{kolouri2019sliced} using the ASWD (Appendix \ref{appendix:swae}), image color transferring (Appendix \ref{appendix:color_transferring}) and sliced Wasserstein barycenters (Appendix \ref{appendix:barycenter}).

-To examine the robustness of the ASWD, throughout the experiments, we adopt the injective network architecture given in Equation (\ref{eq:injective}) and set $\phi_\omega$ to be a one layer fully-connected neural network whose outputs' dimension equals its inputs' dimension, with a ReLU layer as its activation function.
+To examine the robustness of the ASWD, throughout the experiments, we adopt the injective network architecture given in Equation (\ref{eq:injective}) and set $\phi_\omega$ to be a single fully-connected layer neural network whose output dimension equals its input dimension, with a ReLU layer as its activation function.
+The order $k$ is set to be $2$ in all experiments.